 Configure the Hosts

-Configure a host with the same /32 IP address on its loopback (lo) and uplinks (in this example, eth1 and eth2).
-This is done so both leaf switches advertise the same /32 regardless of the interface.
-Cumulus Linux relies on ECMP to load balance across the interfaces southbound, and an equal cost static route (see the configuration below) for load balancing northbound.
+Configure a host with the same /32 IP address on its loopback and uplinks so that both leafs advertise the same /32 regardless of the interface.
+Cumulus Linux relies on ECMP to load balance across the interfaces southbound, and an equal cost static route (see the configuration below) to load balance northbound.

-The post-up ARPing is used to force the host to ARP as soon as its interface comes up.
+post-up arpingcommand forces the host to ARP as soon as its interface comes up.
 This allows the leaf to learn about the host as soon as possible.

-ip route replaceis used to install a default route via one or both leaf nodes if both swp1 and swp2 are up.▼ Click to expand
+post-up ip routecommands install a default route through one or both leafs if both swp1 and swp2 are up.▼ Configuration

 Install and use

 ifplugd, which modifies the behavior of the Linux routing table when an interface undergoes a link transition (carrier up/down).
-The Linux kernel by default leaves routes up even when the physical interface is unavailable (NO-CARRIER).
+By default, the Linux kernel keeps routes up even when the physical interface is unavailable (NO-CARRIER).

 After you install